AMAZON JUNGLE SAFARI

 DAY 8: (Saturday)

 After breakfast, you have free time to explore the rainforest or go for a swim before the afternoon boat trip back to Iquitos.
 The local staff personnel will assist with the late afternoon transfer to the airport and check-in for the flight to Lima and connections to night USA return flights, arriving back into the USA early Sunday morning.
-(Notes: For an additional $75/pp/dbl you may overnight in Iquitos, and/or for $125/pp/dbl you may overnight in Lima on this Saturday night and fly out to the USA the next morning - hotel and transfers included.
-For those continuing on our Andean Inca Exploration, an option for this day includes overnighting in Iquitos and flying to Cuzco on Sunday.)
+(Notes: For an additional $95/pp/dbl you may overnight in Iquitos, and/or for $150/pp/dbl you may overnight in Lima this Saturday night and fly out to the the next morning - hotel and transfers included.
 (B/L)

 [Below highlights just some of the daily activities and adventures.]